How does my freight get to Puerto Rico?

 If there are no commodities valued at US $2,500 or more, you must note the following statement on the bill of lading:

 - "NDR – Value is less than US $2,500"

 This states no declaration is required because the commodity value(s) is less than US $2,500.
 A copy of the commercial invoice should still be included to present in Puerto Rico for taxation purposes, if any.

 Will XPO Logistics file the AES on my behalf?

 XPO works with our customers to ensure compliance with the Census Bureau and Department of Homeland Security regulations.
 We recommend the shipper file the EEI directly; however, if you have an authorization form on file with us, you can request XPO to electronically file the AES on your behalf.
 A fee will apply.

 - You must note the following statement on the bill of lading: "Authorization form on file".

 - Contact the XPO Logistics Customs Resource Center to request this service.

 Are shipments based on weight or cube for Puerto Rico?

 Puerto Rico shipments are rated based on weight and volume (the cubic feet that the shipment takes up in a container).
-Calculate cube using our cube calculator.
+Calculate cube using our density and class calculator.